MicrosoftDocs/memdocs/memdocs/intune/apps/store-apps-microsoft.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

 Admins can browse, deploy, and monitor Microsoft Store applications inside Intune.
 Upon deployment, Intune automatically keeps the apps up to date when a new version becomes available.
-The Microsoft Store supports UWP apps, desktop apps packaged in `.msix`, and now Win32 apps packaged in `.exe` or `.msi` installers.
+The Microsoft Store supports Universal Windows Platform (UWP) apps, desktop apps packaged in `.msix`, and now Win32 apps packaged in `.exe` or `.msi` installers.

 > [!IMPORTANT]
 > There are key improvements to the most recent Microsoft Store apps functionality over legacy functionality.